collective/collective.contentrules.mailtolocalrole/README.txt

 ============

 Add collective.contentrules.mailtolocalrole to your buildout as an egg or from source.
-No (generic setup) installation is necessary, the action is registered using ZCML.
-So do add the package to the zcml slug list of your [instance] section.
+No (generic setup) installation is necessary.

+    Versions before 1.2 did not use the z3c.autoinclude plugin, so you would need to add the package to the zcml slug list of your [instance] section.

 Usage
 =====